Katie10sfeldt/githubTest/javascript.md

 Global: declared outside of any function (at the top of a JavaScript file).
 This means it can be used anywhere in the code.

 Local: declared within an individual function.
 It can only be used within the function.

 [See examples of each in the functions.js file.](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/functions.js)

 NOTE**Global variables are to be avoided if at all possible.
-They make things easier early on, but as the code grows, they increase complexity and but potential significantly!
+They make things easier early on, but as the code grows, they increase complexity and but potential significantly

+## Day 22 - Numbers

+In other languages, when setting a variable equal to a number, we must specify the type of number.
+In JavaScript, there is no need to do that.
+You simply write what number you need.

+No numbers should be surrounded by "", because it will turn the number into a string, as opposed to a number.

+- Like in previous videos, we have seen comparing variables to string numbers.
+- [See numbers.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/numbers.js) for samples of math functions.

+[See here](https://www.w3schools.com/jsref/jsref_obj_math.asp) for more examples of math functions.